 "I'm on board," Joe said.

-"We'll meet you down there.
+"We'll meet you up there.
 I want to talk to Avy for a minute," Brian said.

 "This can't be why you wanted to be alone," Avia said.

 "It can be."
 Brian slid his hands down her back and squeezed her ass.
 "But it's not the entire reason.
-Are you okay with opening up your house as a second base of operations for the Company?"
+How are you feeling about Benton?"

 Avia looked up at him.
 "How are you feeling about Benton?"

-Avia knew that was a hard thing for him to admit.
+Avia was surprised by his admission.
 "Part of me misses him.
-The other part doesn't think he's going to change and knows that the chaos he brings isn't good for me."
+The other part doesn't think he's going to change."

 "Sorry," Benton said.
 "I was asleep."